BKI-immuno-KNS/MANAscore/README.md

 ### Files
 - ./MANAscore/3gene/ Three gene imputed and non-imputed matrix of ground truth for training and test data in melanoma, validation data in Lung cancer.
 MANA-/MAA-specific TIL are with label of 1, EBV-/flu-specific TIL are with label of 0.
 - ./MANAscore/models/ The imputation combine voting model (voting_i_classifier.pkl.gz) and non-imputation combine voting model (voting_ni_classifier.pkl.gz) saved for MANAscore prediction.

 - examples:
-  - ./MANAscore/example1.py: Loading exsited models for predition.
+  - ./MANAscore/example1.py: Loading exsiting models for predition.

   - ./MANAscore/example2.py: Starting with loading ground truth to build the voting models then predict the MANAscore.

 ## Analyses